DamolaAwesu/DamolaAwesu/README.md

 - Open to collaboration, especially on C and Perl projects.

 ### Current work
-Outside of work, I am working on improving my Perl scripting skills and this is documented in my PerlSqlTuto repo @ https://github.com/DamolaAwesu/PerlSqlTuto.
+Outside of work, I am working on getting into Embedded Linux and some IoT development to broaden my skills

 <!--
 **DamolaAwesu/DamolaAwesu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.